Browse Categories

 Create Subcategories for a Browse Category

-Adding Sub Browse Categories to an Already Existing Browse Category
+Adding Sub Browse Categories to an Existing Browse Category from the search

 So, the results of the original browse category will not show and now the results of the first sub browse category will be there instead.